admida0ui/admida0ui.github.io/source/_posts/fido.md

 pamu2fcfg | sudo tee -a /etc/fido2/u2f_keys
 ```

+**If at any time, you wish to be prompted for a PIN just edit the u2f_keys file and add '+pin' just after '+presence'**

 ## PAM Configuration

 The PAM configuration files for all distributions are located in the `/etc/pam.d/` directory.